Ultraviolet Spectropolarimetry with Polstar: Massive Star Binary Colliding Winds: Polarisation modeling

 The above scenario is illustrated in \ref{Fig_WN_pol} where we illustrate the spectrum for a WN Wolf-Rayet star assuming it has an oblate wind with a polar to equatorial density ratio of 0.3.
 Near 1800\,\AA, the polarization is positive, as expected for an oblate spheroid.
-However, around 1400\,\AA, the polarization is negative, a consequence of Fe-blanketing.
+However, around 1400\,\AA, the polarization is negative, a consequence of Fe-blanketing, which increases total opacity and also introduces line effects.
+The assumed axial symmetry guarantees that the position angle must be parallel or perpendicular to the rotation axis, so here we have taken the Stokes $Q$ component to subtract light polarized perpendicular to the rotation axis from light polarized along the axis (and the $U$ component at 45 degrees to that would be zero in this symmetry).

 Both of the above examples illustrate how the polarization contains important information about the structure of circumstellar matter, whether it be a SN ejecta or a wind.
 Importantly, we now have the numerical tools to interpret these observations.
 Polarization, in conjunction with other observations provides an invaluable tool to help understand astrophysical objects, especially since most are spatially unresolved with modern telescopes.